 While long-term care insurance is extremely difficult to get, it’s a viable option that you should consider.
 From what I’ve seen through quoting the product, I suggest looking to get long-term care insurance sometime between 50 and 65 years old.
 As with all insurance, the unhealthier you are and the older you are, the more you’re going to pay.

 There isn’t a “right” or “wrong” solution when figuring out how you’re going to care for your elderly parents.
 The important part is that you start planning for it well ahead of time and make it clear within the family how it will all take place.
+If you’re interested in learning more about long-term care, I suggest that you check out Genworth site for some great information.

 Are you currently caring for an elderly parent and how has your experience been?
 If not, what are you doing to help you or your parents provide for this inevitable stage of their life?